Example names and domains

 If you need to create a fictitious name, email address, domain name, phone number, or IP address in your docs, create an example that adheres to the following guidance.

-If you need a fictitious name for an example in your docs, use a name that's sensitive to culture, religious affiliation, holidays, traditions, politics, and business.
+Most topics in Splunk documentation use the second-person singular pronoun, "you" and "your", to address a single user directly.
+If you have to refer to someone in the third person, create a gender-neutral fictitious name that's sensitive to culture, religious affiliation, holidays, traditions, politics, and business.
 Make sure that the name you create reflects the wide range of names used around the world.

 Don't use a fictional character that's currently in copyright, your own name, or the name of friends or family members as an example name.

-If you need a fictitious email address for an example in your docs, use a name that follows the guidance in the Names section.
-Never use your own name, or the name of friends or family members, in an example email address.
+If you need a fictitious email address for an example, use a name that follows the guidance in the Names section.
+Never use your own name or the name of friends or family members in an example email address.

 In cases where it doesn't make sense to use Buttercup Games as the email domain, use the @example.com suffix.

-If you need a fictitious domain name for an example in your docs, use http://www.example.splunk.com.
+If you need a fictitious domain name for an example in your docs, see the following table of domains:

-If you need a fictitious phone number for an example in your docs, use a North American phone number in the range +1-800-555-0000 through +1-800-555-9999.
-The North America Numbering Plan set aside this range of phone numbers to use in examples and in fiction.
+If you need a fictitious phone number for an example in your docs, use a North American phone number in the range +1-555-555-0100 through +1-555-555-0199.
+The North American Numbering Plan set aside this range of phone numbers to use in examples and in fiction.

-Never use a real phone number as a phone number example.
+Never use a real phone number as an example.

-If you need a fictitious IP address for an example in your docs, use one of the IP addresses in the following ranges:
+If you need a fictitious IPv4 address for an example in your docs, use an IP address in one of the following ranges: